Found 91 packages in 0.02 seconds

 Adding Progress Bar to '*apply' Functions

 A lightweight package that adds progress bar to vectorized R functions ('*apply').
 The implementation can easily be added to functions where showing the progress is useful (e.g. bootstrap).
 The type and style of the progress bar (with percentages or remaining time) can be set through options.
-Supports several parallel processing backends including future.
+Supports several parallel processing backends including mirai and future.

 Render Markdown with 'commonmark'